joelmeyerson/autopick-bc/README.md

 6. For each image in the dataset use a sliding window to tile the image into samples.
 The output is one `grid.star` for each image in the dataset.
 Each star files contains the same XY coordinates which are arranged in grid pattern produced by the sliding window.
 This step uses `gen_grid.py`.

 7. Segment each image in the dataset with coordinates specificied in the `grid.star` files.
-The output is one "stack" of image segments for each input image and a single "particles.star" file that indexes the image stacks.
+The output is one "stack" of image segments for each input image and a single `particles.star` file that indexes the image stacks.
 This step uses Relion to read the `grid.star` files and extract CTF corrected segments.

-8. Each segment listed in the "particles.star" file is provided to the classifier model predict whether it contains a particle or not.
+8. Each segment listed in the `particles.star` file is provided to the classifier model predict whether it contains a particle or not.
 Segments are classified in batches.
-The outputs are "particles_true.star" and "particles_false.star".
+The outputs are `particles_true.star` and `particles_false.star`.
 This step uses the `gen_picks.py` module.

-9. The results can be visualized using `show_picks.py` which generates an overlay of XY coordinates for the "true" or "false" classes on the cryo-EM image.
+9. The results can be visualized using `show_picks.py` which generates an overlay of XY coordinates for the true or false classes on the cryo-EM image.

 10. The "particles_true.star" file can be directly used for structure determination with Relion or CryoSparc.